aaronkaplan/yellowsub/docs/Developer-Guide.md

   * ``docs/`` documentation
   * ``tests/`` unit tests
   * ``etc/*`` the config sample directory

+## Setting up your developing environment

+### git pre-commit hook
+XXX Dan add instructions how to run the pre-commit hooks.
+Take the example code from contrib/pre-commit...
+And do ...

 ## How do I write my own processor?